Rye, East Sussex: Governance

-1899 sketch of John Breads's Gibbet Iron, Rye, East Sussex.

 Historically, Rye was an independent borough granted rights of governance under its charter of 1289, with its own appointed Mayor of Rye and chosen jurats (magistrates).
-These independent powers were terminated by the Local Government Act of 1972 and, although officially considered to be a rural parish, Rye's governing body – because of its history – is that of a Town Council.
+These independent powers were terminated by the Local Government Act 1972 and, although officially considered to be a rural parish, Rye's governing body – because of its history – is that of a Town Council.
 That Council has one electoral ward, electing 16 members, one of whom then is elected mayor of Rye.
 In Rye Town Hall, the list of the mayors of Rye is unbroken going back to the 13th century.
 Two gruesome relics of Rye's violent past include the gibbet cage which was famously used to display the hanged body of the murderer John Breads in 1742, and the pillory last used in 1813 in the case of a local publican who assisted the escape of the French General Armand Philippon.

 Apart from the Town Council, the majority of local government functions are exercised by Rother District Council, with its headquarters in Bexhill-on-Sea, and East Sussex County Council, based in Lewes.
 The Rother District Council ward of Rye and Winchelsea returns two councillors.
 The East Sussex County Council division of Rye and Eastern Rother returns one councillor.

 Since 1983, Rye has been part of the parliamentary constituency of Hastings and Rye, prior to which it had its own seat.
 The current Member of Parliament, since 2024, is Helena Dollimore of the Labour Party.